lucasmr19/Optimization/README.md

 # Optimization Algorithms Repository

 Welcome to the Optimization Algorithms Repository!
-This repository contains implementations of various optimization algorithms, ranging from 1D algorithms to multidimensional optimization and dynamic programming.
+This repository contains implementations of various optimization algorithms in Python, ranging from 1D algorithms to multidimensional optimization and dynamic programming.

 ## Table of Contents
 - [1D Optimization Algorithms](#1d-optimization-algorithms)